fattredd/url-simple-obsidian/README.md

 ## How It Works

 The plugin uses a rules-based system:
-- Detection: Identifies URLs from supported platforms using hostname and path patterns.
+- Detection: Identifies urls from supported platforms using hostname and path patterns.
 - Cleaning: Filters out known tracking parameters while preserving essential ones (like v for YouTube).
-- Shortening: Reconstructs URLs using platform-specific short domains.
+- Shortening: Reconstructs urls using platform-specific short domains.
 - Formatting: Fetches page titles (if enabled) and creates Markdown links only for specified domains.